luke-lite/Jacksonville-Housing-Prices-Time-Series-Analysis/README.md

 ## Time Series Modeling

+When creating models, I used AIC to determine the best model

 After examining the data, I decided to create a train-test split of 80-20.
 This was a key decision because of the difference in price growth between the two splits, which can be seen here:

 ![train_test_split](https://github.com/luke-lite/Jacksonville-Housing-Prices-Time-Series-Analysis/blob/c3b67cd8a48eeea0d8f20253c606dec1e70c7aae/Graphs/train_test_split.png)